Cordula Sturm Dahal

 She lives in Kathmandu, Nepal, where she owns a thriving business in Naya Baneshwor and regularly trains young apprentices in the art of tailoring.

-Better known as Visaic, Antar works as Utpalasia’s sound engineer for mixing and mastering performance items and producing original compositions.
+Visaic works as Utpalasia’s sound engineer for mixing and mastering performance items and producing original compositions.

-He serves as our in-house visual artist, helping to create and prepare logos, graphic designs, and educational support materials for schools and museums.
+A content marketing specialist, he also serves as our in-house visual artist, helping to create and prepare logos, graphic designs, and educational support materials for schools and museums.
 As our digital marketer, he creates content for programs, manages social media channels, and promotes community interaction.